CorrelAid/hugo-website/content/en/projects/education.md

 If you're interested in joining your local network, you might want to visit our [local CorrelAidX chapters](/en/correlaid-x).

 {{< testimonial
+    contact="André Lange"
+    organisation="Business Manager"
+    image="andre-lange.jpg"
+>}}
+    What I enjoyed most, was publishing a new version of our dashboard.
+Usually, this happened on Sunday evenings, after a weekend of programming and implementing new ideas.
+I've learned a lot from my teammates and our partners at GoVolunteer during the project: Not only did I improve my coding skills in R, but I also learned how to do effective project work in a vivid virtual team.
+{{< /testimonial >}}

+{{< testimonial
     contact="Winnie Poel"
     organisation="PhD Student"
     image="winnie.jpg"